TrushaLalla/Pizza-Slider/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+-
+The Hero.jsx folder is the heart of the app, It holds pizza metadata, manages state, controls animations and handles navigation logic using Framer Motion.

+The Index.html is a single file as the entry point.
+React mounts the entire application inside the root div.
+From there, React takes control of all rendering.
+Th

+The Navbar.jsx which is a stateless UI component is responsible only for displaying navigations and CTA buttons etc. layouts and is just purely for presentation.

+The App.jsx acts as the main container component for root React.
+Currently it renders the Hero component but its designed to scale as the app grows.

+The Components folder contains reusable UI pieces.

+All images related to pizza bases and toppings are placed inside an Images subfolder under Public folder.
 ## React Compiler

 The React Compiler is not enabled on this template.
 To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).